daffainfo/ctf-writeup/LA CTF 2023/rolling in the mud/README.md

 > Answer in lowercase with symbols.
 In the image, { and } are characters that should appear in your flag, and replace spaces with _.

 ## About the Challenge
-We have been given an image and we need to decode the msg
+We were given an image and we need to decode the msg

 ![cipher](images/cipher.png)